-Our current volume of over 300,000 square metres built with timber is divided equally between the office and residential asset classes.
-This volume also made us one of Europe's leading timber construction developers in 2023.
-Our strategic concentration on green and smart building in major cities like Vienna, Munich, Frankfurt and Prague again impressively confirmed this position.
 A coveted Platinum ranking from EcoVadis and Prime Status in the ISS ESG rating also show that our undivided attention to sustainability is closely monitored and honoured by the market.

-UBM CEO Thomas G. Winkler: "The climate crisis will still be with us long after the current economic crisis in the property sector has been overcome.
-Anyone who cannot display a top rating for sustainability will have difficulty in securing financing."
+UBM CEO Thomas G. Winkler: "The climate crisis will be with us long after the end of the current economic crisis in the property sector.
+And any company without a top sustainability rating will find it increasingly difficult to secure financing."